Nicholas Britell: Early career

 In 2008, Britell gained wide notice performing his own work "Forgotten Waltz No. 2" in Natalie Portman's directorial debut Eve.
 He collaborated again with Portman, writing music for the film New York, I Love You.

-In 2011, Britell performed on piano with violin virtuoso Tim Fain in "Portals."
-The multimedia project also featured performances by Craig Black, Julia Eichten and Haylee Nichele and featured music by Philip Glass and Nico Muhly, poetry by Leonard Cohen and choreography by Benjamin Millepied.
-Vogue Magazine called Britell among "...the most talented young artists at work..."
+In 2011, Britell performed on piano with violin virtuoso Tim Fain in Portals.
+The multimedia project also featured performances by Craig Black, Julia Eichten and Haylee Nichele, and featured music by Philip Glass and Nico Muhly, poetry by Leonard Cohen and choreography by Benjamin Millepied.
+Regarding this collaboration, Vogue called Britell among "...the most talented young artists at work..."

-As a film composer, Britell created the music for the movie Gimme the Loot directed by Adam Leon.
+As a film composer, Britell created the music for the movie Gimme the Loot, directed by Adam Leon.
 The film would go on to compete in the Un Certain Regard section at the 2012 Cannes Film Festival.
 It won the Grand Jury Prize at the SXSW Film Festival in 2012.
 The music for the film garnered special praise from New York Magazine and Variety.

 Britell's film composing career continued in 2012 with the scoring of Michele Mitchell's PBS documentary Haiti: Where Did the Money Go?
-The film, which aired over 1,000 times in the United States on PBS stations and was screened at the Oakland Film Festival and the Bolder Life Film Festival in 2012, is the winner of the 2013 National Edward R. Murrow Award for Best News Documentary and winner of a 2012 CINE Golden Eagle Award and a CINE Special Jury Award for Best Investigative Documentary.
+The film, which aired over 1,000 times in the United States on PBS stations and was screened at the Oakland Film Festival and the BolderLife Film Festival in 2012, is the winner of the 2013 Edward R. Murrow Award for Best News Documentary and winner of a 2012 CINE Golden Eagle Award and a CINE Special Jury Award for Best Investigative Documentary.